Build a Dovetail Log Building Course – Fall 2021

-**We’re optimistic that we’ll be able to safely and responsibly run our fall log building courses because they are small groups and take place outside in the fresh air.
+**We’re optimistic that we’ll be able to safely and responsibly run our log and timber building courses because they are small groups and take place outside in the fresh air.
 If we have to cancel the courses due to Covid 19, your deposit will be fully refunded.**

 Dovetail log construction takes its name from the shape of the interlocking corner notches.
 The dovetail notch is recognized for its classic form but also known for its locking strength and efficiency of design.
 Though the Dovetail is a very old log building technique, it is still very much alive at the BC School of Log Building because it is still a practical and efficient way to build beautiful, enduring houses.
 Through years of dovetail experience, we have developed an effective and efficient 10 step process to laying out and cutting dovetailed logs.
 This process results in a tighter, more aesthetically pleasing log shell than can be attained using any one of the available dovetail jigs.
 It is critical to learn the layout techniques and mechanics behind each individual notch in order to truly master the art of dovetailing.
 Click on the following link to watch a 3 minute video of the Dovetail log building courses: https://youtu.be/DC9hDKkZhBU